April 15, 2021

 This beach is surrounded by endless miles of calm unreal aqua blue waters that are so inviting; it pretty much screams some swim in me!
 You will be mesmerized the moment you walk down to this beach, and it is a perfect place for kids of all ages.
 The water is calm and clear, and it really is the perfect beach!

-Dole Plantation is between North Shore and Honolulu, and it was fun to stop there.
-They have a huge store and lots of goodies to buy, including the infamous Dole Whips.
-They did have a tour the was not running when we were there.
+Dole Plantation is between North Shore and Honolulu.
+You do need to stop there; it is a must!
+They have some adorable souvenirs and food.
+The gardens are beautiful, and it really is a great place to spend at least half a day!
+It is also worth cheating on any / all diets to get the infamous Dole Whips.
+They did have a tour available, but it was not running when we were there.
 There were some beautiful gardens to talk around in, so we did that and enjoyed ourselves.
-It is a tourist trap, so bring plenty of funds.
+It is a tourist trap, you have been warned!
+It is worth it, though.

 Bay of Dreams: If you are up for free paddleboard lessons, this guy “Uncle George” does a free lesson every week.
 It is only 15 min away from Aulani.
 If you’re interested in looking him up, find the “Bay of Dreams” Facebook page, and Uncle George will post weekly what day he is doing lessons, and you can rsvp with him on that post.
 After everybody arrives, Uncle George tells his story, which is about 45 minutes, it is a good story!
 After he finishes, He will give you a paddleboard to use and help you get started.